(Submission instructions are below.)

 While the primary focus of the conference is theoretical, authors are welcome to support their analysis with relevant experimental results.

-Accepted papers will be presented at the conference in both oral and poster sessions.
+Accepted papers will be presented at the conference.
 At least one author of each accepted paper should present the work at the conference.
 Accepted papers will be published electronically in the Proceedings of Machine Learning Research (PMLR).
 Authors of accepted papers will have the option of opting out of the proceedings in favor of a 1-page extended abstract, which will point to an open access archival version of the full paper reviewed for COLT.

 COLT will award both best paper and best student paper awards.
 To be eligible for the best student paper award, the primary contributor(s) must be full-time students at the time of submission.
 For eligible papers, authors must indicate at submission time if they wish their paper to be considered for a student paper award.
 The program committee may decline to make these awards, or may split them among several papers.